Big East Conference men's soccer tournament

 The Big East Conference men's soccer tournament is the conference championship tournament in soccer for the Big East Conference.
 The single-elimination tournament has been held every year since the Big East Conference realignment in 2013.
-Seeding for the tournament is based on regular season conference records, with the first and second seed teams receiving a bye to the semifinals round.
-The winner, declared conference champion, receives the conference's automatic bid to the NCAA Division I men's soccer championship.
+In 2023, the tournament expanded from six to eight teams, coinciding with the Big East adding Akron as a single-sport member and increasing its men's soccer lineup to 12 teams.